-- 85. According to Article 26(1) GDPR, joint controllers "shall in a transparent manner determine their respective responsibilities for compliance with the obligations under this Regulation, in particular as regards the exercising of the rights of the data subject and their respective duties to provide the information referred to in Articles 13 and 14, by means of an arrangement between them unless, and in so far as, the respective responsibilities of the controllers are determined by Union or Member State law to which the controllers are subject.
-The arrangement may designate a contact point for data subjects". - 86.
+- 92. According to Article 26(1) GDPR, joint controllers "shall in a transparent manner determine their respective responsibilities for compliance with the obligations under this Regulation, in particular as regards the exercising of the rights of the data subject and their respective duties to provide the information referred to in Articles 13 and 14, by means of an arrangement between them unless, and in so far as, the respective responsibilities of the controllers are determined by Union or Member State law to which the controllers are subject.
+The arrangement may designate a contact point for data subjects". - 93.
 A further expression of the transparency principle is the obligation to make the essence of the joint controllership arrangement available to the data subject according to Article 26 (2) GDPR.
 Indeed, Article 26 GDPR requires joint controllers to take appropriate measures to ensure that data subjects are made aware of the allocation of responsibilities. - As a matter of principle, the information provided to the data subject must cover all aspects of the data processing operation(s) for which the joint controllers are jointly responsible.
 Indeed, the data subject is entitled to receive all information (including regarding envisaged subsequent processing where there is joint controllership) at the outset, so that the information is fair and appropriate.
 More precisely, this joint arrangement needs to ensure that the data subject will be provided information required by Articles 13 and 14 GDPR, including on their shared or closely linked purposes, storage periods, transmission to third parties etc., which need to be communicated to the data subject upon collection of the data or before the processing starts.
 The arrangement needs to make it clear where the responsibilities lie in this regard.
-To meet these requirements, such arrangement must contain (or reference) clear and comprehensive information in respect of the processing to which it relates with explanations, where appropriate, on the various phases and actors of the processing.84 - 88.
-Although both joint controllers are subject to the duty to inform where there is joint responsibility, they can mutually agree that one of them shall be tasked with providing the initial information to data subjects, especially in cases where only one of the controllers interacts with the users prior to processing, for example on its website85.
+To meet these requirements, such arrangement must contain (or reference) clear and comprehensive information in respect of the processing to which it relates with explanations, where appropriate, on the various phases and actors of the processing.92 - Although both joint controllers are subject to the duty to inform where there is joint responsibility, they can mutually agree that one of them shall be tasked with providing the initial information to data subjects, especially in cases where only one of the controllers interacts with the users prior to processing, for example on its website93.
 This exchange of information to provide to the data subject should be an integral part of the joint arrangement (e.g. an appendix).
-In case one of the joint controllers does not have all information in detail because, for example, it does not know the exact technical execution of the processing activities, the other joint controller shall provide all necessary
+In case one of the joint controllers does not have all information in detail because, for example, it does not know the exact technical execution of the processing activities, the other joint controller shall provide all necessary information to enable him to provide the data subject with full information in accordance with Articles 13 and 14 GDPR. - 96.
+The EDPB notes that controllers are not directly responsible for providing the information required by Articles 13 and 14 GDPR in relation to further processing operations that do not fall under the scope of joint controllership.
+Therefore, the targeter is not directly responsible for providing the information relating to any further processing which will be carried out by the social media platform.94

-82 Ref. to EDPB Guidelines on transparency under Regulation 2016/679.
+90 Ref. to EDPB Guidelines on transparency under Regulation 2016/679.

-83 Article 29 Working Party, Guidelines on consent under Regulation 2016/679, WP259 rev. 01., para 24, 35.
+91 Article 29 Working Party, Guidelines on consent under Regulation 2016/679, WP259 rev. 01., para 24, 35.

-84 Opinion 1/2010 on the concepts of "controller" and "processor", WP 169, p.
+92 Opinion 1/2010 on the concepts of "controller" and "processor", WP 169, p.
 28.

-85 CJEU Fashion ID, para 102, 105.
+93 CJEU Fashion ID, para 102, 105.